ietf-wg-acme/draft-acme-rats/draft-ietf-acme-rats.md

   }
 ~~~~~~~~~~

-EDNOTE: why does the "dns" identifier have a value "0123456789abcdef"?
-Shouldn't this be "client01.finance.example" to match the newOrder above?

 EDNOTE: as attestation becomes more complicated, the server might want to prompt for more than one attestation -- for example it might want both attestation of secure boot of the application server, and attestation of the key in the HSM.
 I suggest that the server is allowed to use the value of the "trustworthy" identifier as a free-form text field to request multiple attestations.

 For example, this should be valid: